IdrisKulubi/HIH/README.md

-# YouthAdapt Challenge Platform
+# BIRE Challenge Platform

-A comprehensive Next.js 15 application built for the YouthAdapt Challenge, featuring modern web technologies and a robust support system for youth entrepreneurship initiatives.
+A comprehensive Next.js 15 application built for the BIRE program , featuring modern web technologies and a robust support system for youth entrepreneurship initiatives.

 ## 🚀 Tech Stack